 Each fall and spring term, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors no later than the day of the “Academic/Financial deadline to drop class” for regular session classes, and by the submission deadline for flexibly-formatted classes.
 Exact dates for each semester are available on the Academic Calendar website.

 Students must notify their instructor(s) if they will be absent from class for religious observances.
-Student deadlines and the notification form are posted in MySlice under Student Services/Enrollment/My Religious Observances/Add a Notification.
+Student deadlines and the notification form are posted in MySlice under Enrollment -> Religious Observance.